What to Expect From Radiation Therapy

 - Don't scrub or rub your skin.
 To clean it, use a mild soap and let lukewarm water run over it.

-- Avoid putting anything hot or cold on the treated area unless the doctor tells you to do so.
+- Avoid putting anything hot or cold on the area unless the doctor tells you to.

-- Ask your doctor before using any type of ointment, oil, lotion, or powder on the skin.
+- Ask your doctor before you use any type of ointment, oil, lotion, or powder on your skin.

-- Check with your doctor about using corn starch to help relieve itching.
+- Ask about using corn starch to help relieve itching.

 - Stay out of the sun as much as possible.
-Protect the treated area by wearing a hat and long-sleeved shirt.
-Ask the doctor about using sunscreen if you must be out in the sun.
+Cover the area getting radiation with clothing or hats to protect it.
+Ask the doctor about using sunscreen if you must be outdoors.

-- If radiation therapy is being used to treat breast cancer, try not to wear a bra.
-If that isn't possible, wear a soft, cotton bra without underwire.
+- If you’re having radiation therapy for breast cancer, try not to wear a bra.
+If that isn't possible, wear a soft, cotton one without underwire.

 - Don't use any tape, gauze, or bandages on your skin unless the doctor tells you to.

-Your skin irritation should improve starting a few weeks after therapy ends.
-But when it heals, your skin in the treated area may be a darker color.
-And you will still need to protect your skin from exposure to the sun for up to a year after radiation therapy.
+Your skin should start to feel better a few weeks after therapy ends.
+But when it heals, it may be a darker color.
+And you’ll still need to protect yourself from the sun even after radiation therapy has ended.